j-siderius/TFLiteMicro_ArduinoESP32S3/examples/hello_world/README.md

 ## Train your own model

-Using the `train_sine.py` file, you can train your own TFLite Micro model, which will generate a `.tflite` file as well as the associated (new) `hello_world_float_model.h` model.
+Using the `train_sine.py` file, a model that predicts the values of sine can be trained.
 The program does the following:

 - Generate 1000 synthetic datapoints from the sine function (x-y pairs).
 - Build the TensorFlow Keras model with two hidden Dense layers of 16 neurons.